npm stats

 Other Examples

-• Chatterbox TTS - Text-to-speech synthesis with voice cloning from reference audio.
+• Chatterbox TTS - Voice cloning from reference audio (English or multilingual).

-• Supertonic TTS - Text-to-speech synthesis with pre-trained voice styles.
+• Supertonic TTS - Pre-trained voice styles (English or multilingual).

 Tests